martinzw/THRII-direct-USB-pedalboard/README.md

 A "SOLO" button either activates an altered sound patch fitting to the actual one or (if no dedicated solo patch exists) toggles a volume increasement.

-More information is available in the Wiki.
+More information is available in the Wiki and in the pdf-document about the SysEx protocol.

+**Note for 07/27/2022**
+A new firmware for the THR30II is online (1.43.0.b) For this reason, the provided code must be updated in some positions (not done yet!!!)

 **DISCLAIMER:**
 THE HARDWARE SUGGESTIONS THE LISTED SOFTWARE AND ALL INFORMATION HERE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHOR OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE AND HARDWARE SUGGESTIONS OR THE USE OR OTHER DEALINGS IN THE SOFTWARE AND HARDWARE.